spring-projects/spring-boot/spring-zero-actuator/README.md

 ## Externalizing configuration

-Spring Bootstrap likes you to externalize your configuration so you can work with the same application code in different environments.
+Spring Zero likes you to externalize your configuration so you can work with the same application code in different environments.
 To get started with this you create a file in the root of your classpath (`src/main/resources` if using Maven) - if you like YAML you can call